Conditional Warning Probabilities

 Warning Type General Thunderstorms Marginal Risk Slight Risk Enhanced Risk Moderate Risk High Risk

-Tornado Warning 0.0074% 0.18% 1.2% 5.4% 16.7% 29.1%
+Tornado Warning 0.0072% 0.18% 1.2% 5.5% 17.6% 37.4%

-Flash Flood Warning 0.16% 1.1% 2.5% 5.0% 6.8% 19.9%
+Flash Flood Warning 0.17% 1.1% 2.5% 5.6% 9.3% 27.0%

 Otherwise, this table is read in the same way as the table for watches.
 If your location is in a moderate risk, there is a roughly 1 in 6 chance that you will have to deal with a tornado warning at some point in the day.
 Or, put another way, about one-sixth of the moderate risk area will see tornado warnings.
 Such information is useful to emergency managers as it communicates approximately how much of their area of responsibility will see warnings.
 This can also be useful to the general public as it gives people a rough idea of what the probability of a warning is long before the severe weather event begins.

-A concerning pattern is the tendency for the probability of flash flood warnings to suddenly spike on high risk days.
-Here's why this is concerning: If a tornado warning is issued for your location, you should take cover in a small interior room on the lowest floor of a well-built structure.
+A concerning pattern is the tendency for the probability of flash flood warnings to significantly spike on high risk days.
+Here's why this is concerning: if a tornado warning is issued for your location, you should take cover in a small interior room on the lowest floor of a well-built structure.
 If a flash flood warning is issued for your location, you should move to higher ground.
 What do you do if you're under both a tornado warning and a flash flood warning at the same time?
-The recommended protective actions contradict each other, which makes for a major public messaging problem.
+The recommended protective actions contradict each other, which makes for a major public messaging conundrum.

 Part III: Warning probability as a function of SPC hazard specific probabilities